MystenLabs/sui/doc/src/learn/how-sui-works.md

 In a world where the cost of bandwidth is diminishing steadily, we are creating an ecosystem of services that will find it easy, fun, and perhaps profitable to ensure transaction voting on behalf of users.

+## Components

+Become familiar with these key Sui concepts:

+* [Objects](../build/objects.md) - Sui has programmable objects created and managed by Move packages (a.k.a. smart contracts).
+Move packages themselves are also objects.
+Thus, Sui objects can be partitioned into two categories: mutable data values and immutable packages.
+* [Transactions](../build/transactions.md) - All updates to the Sui ledger happen via a transaction.
+This section describes the transaction types supported by Sui and explains how their execution changes the ledger.
+* [Validators](../learn/architecture/validators.md) - The Sui network is operated by a set of independent validators, each running its own instance of the Sui software on a separate machine (or a sharded cluster of machines operated by the same entity).

 ## Architecture
 Sui is a distributed ledger that stores a collection of programmable *[objects](../build/objects.md)*, each with a globally unique ID.
 Every object is owned by a single *address*, and each address can own an arbitrary number of objects.